-Directors have approved the making of offers by the Company to eligible employees under the Plan in the year ended 30 June 2016.
+Directors are considering the merits of making offers by the Company to eligible employees under the Plan in the year ended 30 June 2017.

 Directors' Retirement Benefits

 A change to the Non-Executive Directors' Retirement Benefits calculation was made in July 2004 to freeze accumulation of years of service of Directors as at 30 June 2004.
 No Non-Executive Director commencing after 1 July 2004 is eligible for any benefits under the retirement scheme.
 Mr Johnson is the only remaining Non-Executive Director eligible to receive retirement benefits under the scheme.